- 1 Description

 Improved Evasion (Ex)

-At 16th level, a ranger's evasion improves.
-On any attack, spell, or effect that deals damage and targets the ranger's Reflex save, the ranger takes only one quarter damage on a successful saving throw, and only half damage on a failed saving throw.
-Improved evasion does not provide any protection against non-damaging effects or status conditions, only damage.
-Improved evasion can only be used in circumstances where the ranger is not denied their dexterity to AC, is aware of the attack, and is wearing only medium, light, or no armor, is not using a shield, and is not carrying a heavy load.
+Improved evasion does not provide any protection against non-damaging effects or status conditions caused by the effect, it only reduces the damage portion of the attack.
+Improved evasion can only be used in circumstances where the ranger is not denied their dexterity to AC, is aware of the attack, is not using a shield or wearing heavy armor, and is not carrying a medium or heavier load.

 Hide in Plain Sight (Ex)